alejandroclaro/katas/clojure/README.md

 Instructions
 ------------

-Run tests manually with lein midje or automatically on save using lein midje :autotest
+Run tests manually with 'lein midje' or automatically on save using 'lein midje :autotest'